kalekundert/autoprop/README.rst

     >>> s.expensive
     42

+In order to enable caching for a class, you must decorate it with ``@autoprop.cache``.
+This also sets the default caching behavior for any properties of that class.
+You can then decorate the getter methods of that class in the same way, to override the default caching behavior for the corresponding property.
+Note that it is an error to use the ``@autoprop.cache`` decorator on non-getters, or in classes that have not enabled caching.

 The ``@autoprop.cache()`` decorator accepts a ``policy`` keyword argument that determines when properties will need to be recalculated.
 The following policies are understood: